Atlassian finds its multi-cloud BYOC search engine in turbopuffer

 - 96% average recall@10

-- 5B+ documents indexed
+- billions of documents indexed

 turbopuffer in Atlassian